 An innovative call for projects to cure children with cancer

-Fight Kids Cancer is an exciting new venture to cure all children and adolescents with cancer through the development of better targeted and less toxic therapies.
+FIGHT KIDS CANCER is an exciting new venture to cure all children and adolescents with cancer through the development of better targeted and less toxic therapies.

-The Fight Kids Cancer programme is an exciting venture founded in 2019 by three European NGO’s that have joined forces to launch an opportunity to support academic research for paediatric cancers: Imagine for Margo in France; KickCancer in Belgium and Fondatioun Kriibskrank Kanner in Luxembourg.
+The FIGHT KIDS CANCER programme is an exciting venture founded in 2019 by three European NGO’s that have joined forces to launch an opportunity to support academic research for paediatric cancers: Imagine for Margo in France; KickCancer in Belgium and Fondatioun Kriibskrank Kanner in Luxembourg.

-Fight Kids Cancer impact in numbers
+FIGHT KIDS CANCER impact in numbers

-• 38
+• 46

-research projects (9 clinical trials and 29 translational research)
+research projects (14 clinical trials and 32 translational research)

-• 11
+• Almost

 disease areas funded

-• 16
+• 20

-European countries supported over the past 5 years
+European countries supported over the past 6 years

-The Fight Kids Cancer annual calls
+The FIGHT KIDS CANCER annual calls

 Call objectives

-The Fight Kids Cancer programme (hereafter “FKC”) aims to catalyse and support pan-European innovative and relevant research initiatives in paediatric cancer to develop innovative research that improves the outcome for all children and adolescents with cancer.
-Our calls cover the following non-exclusive objectives:
+The FIGHT KIDS CANCER programme (hereafter “FKC”) aims to catalyse and support innovative, high-impact pan-European research initiatives in paediatric oncology, with the goal of improving outcomes for all children and adolescents with cancer.

-1. To realise real impact on young patients: Improve their survival rate and reduce toxicity to restore young patients to full health after treatment.
+1. To realise real impact on young patients: improve their survival rate and reduce toxicity to restore young patients to full health after treatment.

 4. To strengthen collaboration and the development of scientific capacity across Europe.
-The FKC calls for projects aim towards overcoming the structural lack of research dedicated to paediatric cancers by ensuring a recurring endowment that will be granted to
+The FKC calls for projects aim towards overcoming the structural lack of research dedicated to paediatric cancers by ensuring a recurring endowment that will be granted to the best European research projects every year.
+An additional ambition is to foster closer working ties between basic researchers and clinicians.

 Research funded

-The Fight Kids Cancer programme funds both early phase clinical trials and translational research.
-We support innovative interventions or approaches towards novel treatment (such as innovative drugs, artificial intelligence, imaging, radiotherapy, surgical approaches…).The two categories of projects are:
+The FIGHT KIDS CANCER programme funds both early phase clinical trials and translational research projects.
+We support innovative interventions or approaches towards novel treatments (such as innovative drugs, artificial intelligence, imaging, radiotherapy, surgical approaches,…).
+The two categories of projects are:

 1. Early Phase Clinical Trials to evaluate innovative therapies for children and adolescents with cancer.
 These trials must be conducted and financed in at least 2 European countries over 3 years or less.
 We particularly welcome innovative clinical trial design approaches.